chirag1902/Multi-Platform-Review-Analysis-for-Food-Delivery-Apps/README.md

 - `notebooks/Zero_Shot_Classification.ipynb` Classifies reviews into categories using zero-shot classification with Hugging Face models.

-[Give a short description of what the notebooks contain, and their location in the git repo]

 ## Reproducibility

-Provide a `requirements.txt` file with packages and versions of all python packages to run the analysis.

 ### 1. **Clone the Repository**
 ```bash